Torasemide is a 'water tablet' (a diuretic).

 - If you buy any medicines, check with a pharmacist that they are safe to take with your other medicines.

 - If you have diabetes, torasemide may affect your blood sugar levels.
-Test your blood or urine regularly and speak with your doctor if you notice any significant changes.
+Test your blood sugar regularly and speak with your doctor if you notice any significant changes.

 - If you are having an operation or dental treatment, tell the person carrying out the treatment which medicines you are taking.